rust-lang/team/README.md

 cargo run check
 ```

+Note that, if you're using this for the first time, some of these checks will fail due to missing API tokens.

 ### Adding a person to the repository

 It's possible to fetch the public information present in a GitHub profile and
 store it in a person's TOML file:

 ```
-cargo run add-person <username>
+cargo run add-person <github-username>
 ```

+You can also add additional information, such as someone's DIscord or Zulip ID by adding additional fields to their `.toml` file.

-If you want to also add their Zulip ID, find them in the list of people on the
+To determine someone's Zulip ID, find them in the list of people on the
 right-hand side in Zulip, click the "three dots" menu, and copy the 'User ID'
 into the toml file: